aws-samples/data-protection/usecase-8/README.md

 ### Part 1 : Using KMS for encrypting data on AWS services

-As a first step, please download this file to your laptop by right clicking the below link and save link as the filename *to_upload.txt* to any folder on your laptop
+As a first step, please download this file to your laptop by **right clicking** the below link and save link as the filename *to_upload.txt* to any folder on your laptop

 [Download File](https://raw.githubusercontent.com/aws-samples/data-protection/master/usecase-8/files/to_upload.txt)

-<a href="https://raw.githubusercontent.com/aws-samples/data-protection/master/usecase-8/files/to_upload.txt" download>Click to Download</a>

 This workshops will cover two scenarios :